chaerim-kim/chaerim-kim.github.io/_posts/_drafts/uais.md

           - Netflix.
 And the gray sheep items movie napoleon dynamite.

-          - V imp when you analysing algo to know the strength and weaknesses to think of ways to hybridise or minimise
+          - very important when you analysing algo to know the strength and weaknesses to think of ways to hybridise or minimise

   - Several algorithms